SneakersV/VL-JEPA/README.md

 Training uses `VLJepaLoss`, which combines:

-- symmetric InfoNCE contrastive loss,
+- symmetric InfoNCE contrastive loss when the actual batch has at least two samples,
-- in-batch negatives,
+- in-batch negatives for multi-sample batches,
+- cosine alignment fallback when the actual batch has one sample,
 - a learnable temperature by default,
 - L2 regularization on predicted and target embeddings.